PostHog/posthog.com/contents/handbook/product/paid-features.md

 ## Who will get access to paid features?

-* PostHog Cloud: Anyone with a credit-card on file (including users below the payment threshold)
+* PostHog Cloud: Anyone in the Standard Plan (i.e. organizations with credit card on file [including users below the payment threshold])
 * Posthog Self-Hosted: Anyone on Scale or Enterprise tier
 * We will not take away features from existing users if we create a new tier